data-skeptic/blog/news/2017/microsoft-connect-2017.md

 ### Azure Databricks

 One of the most surprising announcements for me was Azure Databricks.
-I'll be blogging about that separately.
+I did an episode on this topic, which can be found [here](https://dataskeptic.com/blog/episodes/2017/azure-databricks).

 ### Cognitive Services